thebrownproject/thebrownproject/README.md

 # Hi, I'm Fraser

 Full-stack engineer doing AI Ops at BuildPass.
 I build autonomous agents that do real jobs, like investigating support tickets, drafting CS replies and maintaining the company wiki.
-I also build the platforms that run them so a fleet of agents can work unattended while staying observable, auditable and easy to operate.
+I also build the platforms that run them, so a agents can work unattended while staying observable and auditable.

 Mostly TypeScript, Next.js, shadcn/ui, Neon, Vercel, Fly.io, and a lot of Claude.